MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/implement-azure-cache.md

     basket-544bc9c7fc-wtznp           0/1    ContainerCreating    0          1s
     ```

-When all the health checks return to a healthy status, sign out of run the app, then refresh your browser.
+When all the health checks return to a healthy status, sign out of the app, then refresh your browser.
 Test the application as before to validate your changes were successful.

 ## Verify the deployment

-> [!TIP]
-> To display these URLs again, run the following command:
->
-> ```bash
-> cat ~/clouddrive/aspnet-learn/deployment-urls.txt
-> ```

 1. Navigate to the **WebStatus** url and make sure the status of the basket service and its dependency Redis cache is healthy.